ganelson/inweb/README.md

 ## Build Instructions

-**Caution**: The `main` branch of this repository generally holds "unstable", that is, unreleased work-in-progress versions of Inform.
+**Caution**: The `main` branch of this repository generally holds "unstable", that is, unreleased work-in-progress versions of Inweb.
 See [notes/versioning.md](notes/versioning.md).

 Inweb is intentionally self-sufficient, with no dependencies on any other software beyond a modern C compiler.
 However, it does in a sense depend on